 How to make Crispy Rice Balls

 - Place rice and water into a food processor and process until pasty, scraping down the edges as necessary.

-- Remove rice mixture from heat and let stand to cool a bit.
+- Remove the rice mixture from the heat and let it stand to cool a bit.

 - Once the cooked rice is cool, heat butter in a skillet over medium heat.

 - Wash hands with water and soap.
 Shape the rice into 1-1/2″ balls (rolling in your palms) and place into the hot skillet of butter.

 - Cook for 8-10 minutes, turning frequently until browned on most sides.
 Drain on paper towels.

 - Serve fried rice balls hot with soy sauce.